ChantalWere/alx-system_engineering-devops/README.md

-Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
-Task 14.
-Owner and group
+Write a script that prints “Hello, World”, followed by a new line to the standard output Task 0.
+Hello World